Fattoush Lebanese Salad

 I try not to gush over recipes too much, but there definitely are some recipes that are my absolute must-make favorites.
 This Fattoush Lebanese Salad is one of those, and it’s something I make every summer when fresh herbs, tomatoes, and garden cucumbers start to get abundant.

-I originally got the Fattoush Lebanese Salad recipe from a reader named Lori, and I made it three times in four days right after she sent it to me.
+I originally got the Fattoush Salad recipe from a reader named Lori, and I made it three times in four days right after she sent it to me.
 Then I discovered low-carb pita bread and this became my go-to summer salad.
 And if you check the carbs on the low-carb pita bread I use for my Fattoush, you’ll see it’s not that much a a splurge.

-And I never get tired of this amazing salad so for this week’s Friday Favorites pick I’m reminding you about Fattoush and encouraging you to make it while it’s fresh tomato season!
+And I never get tired of this amazing salad so for this week’s Friday Favorites pick I’m reminding you about Fattoush Salad and encouraging you to make it while it’s fresh tomato season!

-The toasted pita that gets soaked in a lemon juice and olive oil dressing that’s seasoned with Sumac is one thing that makes this salad so amazing.
+The toasted pita that gets soaked in a lemon juice and olive oil dressing that’s seasoned with Sumac is one thing that makes the salad so amazing.
 Of course, you can definitely use less pita bread (or skip it completely for Keto if you prefer) and the salad will still be great.

 What ingredients do you need for this recipe?